SethCram/book-club/README.md

     }
     ```

-13. Verify the syntax of the nginx config file is okay and start nginx using it
+14. Verify the syntax of the nginx config file is okay and start nginx using it
     ```sh
     sudo nginx -t
     sudo service nginx restart
     ```
-14. Login to MongoDB Atlas and go "Security" > "Network Access" > "Add IP Address", then add both the public and private IP of the AWS EC2 instance (visible under EC2 instance details)
+15. Login to MongoDB Atlas and go "Security" > "Network Access" > "Add IP Address", then add the elastic public IP of the AWS EC2 instance (visible under EC2 instance details)
-    1. This step will need redoing if the Amazon EC2 instance is stopped and then started again since the public IP address changes, but not if the instance is rebooted
-15. Navigate to the public IP address using http (e.g. http://[publicIPAddress]) and the frontend should be visible or use curl to verify `curl http://[publicIPAddress]`
+16. Navigate to the public IP address using http (e.g. http://[publicIPAddress]) and the frontend should be visible or use curl to verify `curl http://[publicIPAddress]`